-- a) Areas of Aggregate Reserve Bedrock Resource have been outlined on Schedule "BJ" to this Plan.
+a) Areas of Aggregate Reserve Bedrock Resource have been outlined on Schedule "BJ" to this Plan.
 Proposals to establish new pit or quarry operations should be located within the area shown as Aggregate Reserve Bedrock Resource.
-New operations outside Aggregate Reserve Bedrock Resource areas will be considered and will be subject to the requirements of the Aggregate Resources Act and policies of this Plan. - b) The identification of lands as an Aggregate Reserve Bedrock Resource area on Schedule "BJ" does not entitle the owner of such lands to make use of the land for extraction purposes other than as a legal wayside pit or wayside quarry unless an Official Plan amendment has been obtained that places the lands within the Aggregate designation on Schedule "A". - c) Although it is the intention of this Plan to protect the potential for mineral aggregate extraction within lands shown as Aggregate Reserve Bedrock Resource on Schedule "BJ", Council, after consultation with the appropriate agencies and an aggregate feasibility study, may allow non aggregate development within or adjacent to such areas if: - the extraction of aggregate is not feasible due to the quality or quantity of aggregate; - the public need for the proposed land use or activity outweighs the value of the aggregate resource; - issues of public health, public safety and environmental impact are addressed: - extraction can occur with or prior to the development of the land; or - the proposed land use or development would not significantly preclude or hinder future extraction.
+New operations outside Aggregate Reserve Bedrock Resource areas will be considered and will be

+- subject to the requirements of the Aggregate Resources Act and policies of this Plan. - b) The identification of lands as an Aggregate Reserve Bedrock Resource area on Schedule "BJ" does not entitle the owner of such lands to make use of the land for extraction purposes other than as a legal wayside pit or wayside quarry unless an Official Plan amendment has been obtained that places the lands within the Aggregate designation on Schedule "A". - c) Although it is the intention of this Plan to protect the potential for mineral aggregate extraction within lands shown as Aggregate Reserve Bedrock Resource on Schedule "BJ", Council, after consultation with the appropriate agencies and an aggregate feasibility study, may allow non aggregate development within or adjacent to such areas if: permit, within or adjacent to such areas, development and activities which would preclude or hinder the establishment of new operations or access to the resource if: - resource use would not be feasible; or - the proposed land use or development serves a greater long-term public interest; and - the extraction of aggregate is not feasible due to the quality or quantity of aggregate; - the public need for the proposed land use or activity outweighs the value of the aggregate resource; - issues of public health, public safety and environmental impact are addressed; - extraction can occur with or prior to the development of the land; or - the proposed land use or development would not significantly preclude or hinder future extraction.